ministryofjustice/hmpps-integration-api/docs/guides/setting-up-a-new-consumer.md

    2. client certificate
    3. API key

-## Create new consumer subscriber queue
+## Create new consumer subscriber queue for events

 ### Create basic infrastructure
 Within the [Cloud Platform Environments GitHub repository](https://github.com/ministryofjustice/cloud-platform-environments/tree/main) and the namespace of the environment: